Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

-If you take the time to look a little closer at the Automatic Investment Management (AIM) algorithm that Robert Lichello developed in the late 1970’s, some obvious questions pop up.
+If you take the time to look a little closer at the Automatic Investment Management (AIM) algorithm that Robert Lichello developed in the late 1970s, some obvious questions pop up.
 For example, is it better to look at the portfolio value more frequently than monthly?
 What would happen if your initial equity investment was more (or less) than 50% of your total investment?
-Would rate of return increase or decrease if you selected a stock/fund/ETF that exhibits high (or low) price volatility?
+Would the rate of return increase or decrease if you selected a stock/fund/ETF that exhibits high (or low) price volatility?

-This article will take a very methodical approach to answering those specific questions.
+This article will take a very methodical approach to answer those specific questions.
 Another article I wrote explains the AIM algorithm with 10+ years of back-test results, and another explains how to use the AIM system in a multi-ETF portfolio.

-Sensitivity Analysis and Back-testing
+Sensitivity Analysis and Back-Testing

 For the back-test exercise, we studied the performance of the AIM algorithm using a single ETF (ticker SPY) over a specified time period in the past with the input variables set and not allowed to vary.

 A sensitivity analysis utilizes the concept of back-testing to understand how the output results from the AIM algorithm will change when specific input variables are systematically changed.
-In other words, how “sensitive” is the output of the AIM algorithm when the input variables are allowed to change.
+In other words, how “sensitive” is the output of the AIM algorithm when the input variables are allowed to change?

 Selecting AIM Input Variables

-For this analysis we will select three input variables of the AIM algorithm: Frequency of assessment, % of initial equity investment, and different types of equity investments.
+For this analysis, we will select three input variables of the AIM algorithm: Frequency of assessment, % of initial equity investment, and different types of equity investments.

 Frequency of Assessment

 Mr. Lichello suggested looking at the stock price on a monthly frequency.
 We will keep this notion in our sensitivity analysis and also look at making decisions on a weekly basis.
-For the truly active trader we will also see how the algorithm reacts to making decisions on a daily basis.
+For the truly active trader, we will also see how the algorithm reacts to making decisions on a daily basis.

 % Initial Equity Investment

 Mr. Lichello first suggested an even 50%–50% split between equity and cash.
-However, in later editions of his book he suggested ratios as high as 80%–20% equity to cash.
+However, in later editions of his book, he suggested ratios as high as 80%–20% equity to cash.
 We will keep both of these notions for our sensitivity analysis and also explore the space below 50%–50%.
-Our settings will start at 30% equity, and increase by 10% intervals until reaching 80% equity.
+Our settings will start at 30% equity and increase by 10% intervals until reaching 80% equity.

 Type of Equity Investment

-To measure volatility we will use a stock’s beta.
-Using Morningstar’s estimate of 3-year beta we find that the ETF with the most volatility (beta of 1.24) is the Energy stock, ticker XLE.
+To measure volatility, we will use a stock’s beta.
+Using Morningstar’s estimate of 3-year beta, we find that the ETF with the most volatility (beta of 1.24) is the Energy stock, ticker XLE.
 The sector stock with the lowest beta of 0.18 is the Utility ETF, ticker XLU.
 So, we will use the SPY with a beta of 1.00, XLU with a beta of 0.18 and XLE with a beta of 1.24.

 All of these input variables and settings are summarized in the table titled Input Variables and Settings.